 Heywood could be a plucky buyer of bloodstock when the mood seized him, and he was one of the principal actors in the drama conducted by Archie Yuille at the Newmarket sales in the spring of 1888 when Carbine and Tradition were the main attractions.
 It was just after the spring meeting at which Ensign had luckily beaten Carbine for the Victoria Derby and at which Tradition, a massive son of Richmond, had run second in both Cups when generally judged to be only half-fit.
 What Tradition might accomplish if trained in an orthodox manner was the question asked by the wiseacres.
 Accordingly, when the big horse came into the ring, Phil Heywood, who was buying in partnership with the Cup-winning jockey Mick O’Brien, outstayed his old employer, Donald Wallace, by fifty guineas and got him for 3050 guineas.
 Wallace, who had won the Melbourne Cup with Mentor a week earlier, bought Carbine instead for 3000 guineas; Tradition, raced by O’Brien and Heywood together, proved an expensive failure and as for Carbine, well… you know the rest.

 George Harrison, the Derby-winning jockey of Artilleryman, was born at Footscray in 1890 and was widely regarded as one of Victoria’s most accomplished horsemen.
-He rode with great success in the period 1908 to 1926 and apart from Artilleryman, was associated with the likes of Heroic, David, Nightwatch and Lilypond in some of their triumphs.
+It would be tempting to suggest that after his first ride on Artilleryman, Harrison dismounted and declared to Hordern: “Something in the way he moves affects me like no other.”
+Alas, as much as I’ve searched, there is no such record and there might be a risk of plagiarism if there was.
+Nonetheless, I should note that Harrison rode with great success in the period 1908 to 1926 and apart from Artilleryman, was associated with the likes of Heroic, David, Nightwatch and Lilypond in some of their triumphs.
 Harrison retired from the saddle in 1926 and took up a trainer’s licence, but lack of success saw him make a comeback to riding just two years later.
-Harrison again turned to training in 1931, but the Depression years were tough for such a precarious living, and he retired from the Turf upon the outbreak of World War II.
+Harrison again returned to training in 1931, but the Depression years were tough for such a precarious living, and he retired from the Turf upon the outbreak of World War II.
 Renowned for his loyalty and integrity, he was a life member of the North Melbourne Football Club and was well known for his charitable work in the district.
 The former jockey died in his Kensington home in May 1949 at the age of fifty-seven.